Bruynzeel Design Colour Colored Pencils

 Cost – 3/5

 Being a premium colored pencil, the Bruynzeel Design Colour Colored Pencils are certainly not cheap.
 They are priced to compete with other high-end pencils such as higher-end Prismacolors, Faber-Castells, etc. When you are paying this much for a colored pencil you are allowed to be picky.
 While we certainly think that the packaging and color output is great, we do have some potential concerns such as the lack of color choices and also the supposed rumors that these are rebranded Marco Renoir (which can be much cheaper).

 Overall Ranking – 4/5

 Bruynzeel Design Colour Colored Pencils are a very interesting set that seems to prioritize great color output, excellent lightfastness, and attractive styling at the top.
-They hope that these great features will justify the rather high asking price and limited color selection.
+They hope that these great features will justify the relatively high asking price and limited color selection.
 We definitely must commend them for the great lead that they use which is soft but can still manage a sharp point as well.

 But we do have some minor issues: the color range is a bit underwhelming and this issue is exacerbated by the fact that the sets are a bit on the small side.
 Also, if the rumors are true that these are rebranded Marco Renoir colored pencils then it means that you are paying a huge premium for pretty packaging.
 But as of now, this is nothing more than a rumor and we do feel that there are some noticeable differences between the two sets that make them stand out individually.
 Ignoring that concern, these are a worthy competitor in the premium colored pencil lineup.